karimikkonen/sextante-manual/source/no-data.rst

 - Whether to use or not no--data values.
 A no--data value indicates that, for a given cell in the raster layer, no value has been recorded.
 The value for that cell is not an actual valid value, but some kind of placeholder instead.
 If this field is set to true, those values will be used as normal values, ignoring that they actually mean that there is no valid value for that cell.
 If it is false, the value will be ignored, and the result for that cell will be the no-data value (since there is one variable in the formula that has no value, there is no way of computing the result for that cell, and that is indicated by setting the no--data value for the resulting layer)

 To start with, we will change the units of the DEM from meters to feet.
-The formula we need is the folowwing one:
+The formula we need is the following one:

 ::